almoizsaad/Experimental-Verification-of-Emergent-Time-Data-RESULTS-/README.md

 ### 🔬 Reproducibility and Verification

 This repository is dedicated to scientific transparency.
 The final numerical results provided here enable the direct **verification** of the paper's quantitative claims.
 For information on the original raw data sources (ATom and JPL DE440), please refer to the References section of the main letter.
-This repository is dedicated to scientific transparency.
-The final numerical results provided here enable the direct **verification** of the paper's quantitative claims.
-For information on the original raw data sources (ATom and JPL DE440), please refer to the References section of the main letter.
-The file `finals.all` (IERS reference data) must be placed in the same directory as the main code `time_dilation_high_precision.py`.